ghc-proposals/ghc-proposals/proposals/0000-unlifted-datatypes.rst

 Kind signatures for regular data type declarations must have a return kind of ``TYPE (BoxedRep Lifted)``.
 Activating ``-XUnliftedDatatypes`` will lift this restriction to allow any return kind that unifies with ``TYPE (BoxedRep _)``.
-A data type constructor explitly *may* have levity polymorphic kind ``forall l.
-TYPE (BoxedRep l)``.
+A data type explitly *may* have levity polymorphic kind ``TYPE (BoxedRep l)`` for some type variable ``l``.

-Note that Haskell98-style data declarations can use top-level kind signatures to specify the return kind.
+Note that Haskell98-style data declarations can use standalone kind signatures to specify the return kind.
 If the user provides no kind signature, the default remains that the data type has lifted return kind (``TYPE (BoxedRep Lifted)``).
-Specifying a kind signature is the only way to declare an unlifted data type.
+Specifying a kind signature is the only way to declare an unlifted or levity-polymorphic data type.

 The same applies to data family instances, in which case the data family application's result kind must reduce to ``TYPE (BoxedRep _)``.
 See